 - Universal joint to the center carrier bearing spline

-- Center Carrier Bearing (actually shown in lower left with new bearing)
+- Center Carrier Bearing (actually shown in lower right with new bearing)

 - We had to take the part to a shop to have the bearing pressed out and the new on inserted